William Johnston (Irish politician): Labour reform

 In May 1870, a procession of different trades marched through Belfast to the laying of the foundation stone of the Working Men's Institute.
 Strikingly, the demonstration included Catholic and Protestant bands.
 On the occasion, Johnston declared:I am proud today that the working classes of Belfast have set an example for the British Empire—each of you earnestly holding his own belief in religion and in politics and prepare to yield to no man at the proper time, in manfully asserting your beliefs and acting upon them—have united here today around the flag of "The United Working Classes of Belfast" determined to show that there are times and circumstances when religious differences and party creeds must be forgotten, and when it is the highest privilege of the citizen of a free state to unite with his fellow citizens in endeavouring to promote the common good and common welfare of all.For Johnston this was not a rejection of Orangeism, for whose demonstrations there was a "proper time".
 Rather, it was a challenge to those within the Order for whom religious belief and party creed were standing objections to recognition of a common working-class interest—those who regarded a labour politics as tantamount to religious and national ecumenism.

-In the 1874 general election, Johnston retained his Belfast seat as an official Conservative, but this was with the endorsement of a local party association reconstituted with a stipulation that two-thirds of voting members be working men, and the acceptance of a party at Westminster which, under the leadership of Benjamin Disraeli, in the Reform Act of 1867 had already outbid the Liberals in pursuit of the working man's vote.
+In the 1874 general election, Johnston retained his Belfast seat as an official Conservative, but this was with the endorsement of a local party association reconstituted with a stipulation that two-thirds of voting members be working men.
+It was also the acceptance of a party at Westminster which, under the leadership of Benjamin Disraeli, in the Reform Act 1867 had already outbid the Liberals in pursuit of the working man's vote.
 The Conservative government that Johnston supported on Disraeli's return to office, engaged in an unprecedented "burst of social legislation": legalising and indemnifying trades unions, permitting peaceful picketing, limiting working hours, promoting slum clearance and establishing public health authorities.

 Claiming, with the News Letter, that the limitations on working hours and on child labour "will ruin our trade and leave Belfast a forest of smokeless chimneys", Belfast mill owners sought exemption from the Factories (Health of Women, &c.)
-Act (1874).
+Act 1874.
 It was as spokesman "for the operatives of Belfast" and "in the interests of the working classes" that Johnston helped vote down their proposed amendments".